Stephen D. Bloom, Chief Executive Officer

 Cynthia Johnson Haruyama, Deputy Director

 In her role as Deputy Director, Cynthia Johnson Haruyama coordinates the work of all of the Garden’s departments and oversees implementation of the Strategic Plan, including new long-term initiatives.
-She also liaises with other cultural institutions and City bureaus, and serves as the Japanese Garden’s representative to the Explore Washington Park Board of Directors in the role of Board President.
+She also liaises with other cultural institutions and Portland’s city bureaus, and serves as Portland Japanese Garden’s representative to the Explore Washington Park Board of Directors in the role of Vice Chair.

-In 2001, she and her family lived for a year in her husband’s hometown of Kagoshima, Japan and travelled extensively in Japan, especially in southern Kyushu.
-Throughout her time in Japan, Haruyama visited many of Japan’s famed gardens, and observed regional variations in gardens ranging from Kyoto to Kyushu and the Ryukyu islands.
-Haruyama graduated with honors in East Asian Studies from Princeton University.
-Her law degree is from Columbia University in New York.
+In 2001, Cynthia and her family lived for a year in her husband’s hometown of Kagoshima, Japan and travelled extensively in Japan, especially in southern Kyushu.
+Throughout her time in Japan, Cynthia visited many of Japan’s famed gardens, and observed regional variations in gardens ranging from Kyoto to Kyushu and the Ryukyu islands.

 Lisa Christy, Chief External Affairs Officer